EllinghamTech/ai_toolkit/README.md

 results via `#results`.
 Each element of this array is one of three objects:
 `AiToolkit::MessageResult` for LLM messages, `AiToolkit::ToolRequest`
 for tool calls requested by the LLM, and `AiToolkit::ToolResponse` for the data returned back to the model from executed tools.
+Each response also provides `#execution_time`, the number of seconds spent performing the LLM call.

 Enabling automatic tool looping is as easy as: